keptn/keptn.github.io/content/docs/0.4.0/monitoring/prometheus/index.md

 keywords: setup
 ---

 In order to evaluate the quality gates, we have to set up monitoring to provide the needed data.
-The setup provided in this documenation is specific to the carts service that is used throughout all use cases.
+The setup provided in this documentation is specific to the carts service that is used throughout all use cases.
 This requires that the created project is called *sockshop* and the service is called *carts* as described in the use case [onboarding a service](../onboard-carts-service).

 ## Setup Prometheus